Important Dates for Class of 2022 Admissions Cycle

 - What matters most to you, and why?

-Graduate School Requirements for All Applicants Three Basic Requirements: A previous college degree, at least a 3.0 grade point average and satisfactory GRE or GMAT scores.
+Graduate School Requirements for All Applicants Three Basic Requirements: A previous college degree, at least a 3.0 grade point average and satisfactory GRE (300 minimum) or GMAT (500 minimum) scores.

 Please note: Non-US and Puerto Rican applicants must also meet a fourth basic graduate admission requirement: Satisfactory English test scores.
 Click on this link to learn more: Additional Information/Requirements for International Applicants.